muritane/coordination-architecture/README.md

 More precisely:

-> A whitelist is an executable authorization that treats all non-specified transitions as inadmissible by default, while collapsing permitted states into equivalence classes for efficient control.
+> A whitelist is an executable authorization schema that treats all non-specified transitions as inadmissible by default, while collapsing permitted states into equivalence classes for efficient control.

+Whitelists do **not** require enumerating all atomic actions.
+They operate at **chosen abstraction levels**, authorizing families of transitions parametrically under explicit scope boundaries.

 Whitelist design is thus: